30 Days, 41 Tips: How to Win NaNoWriMo 2018

 To help you with this year's competition here are 41 Top NaNoWriMo tips from authors and editors:

-1. If your primary goal is to win NaNoWriMo, you must LOVE the book you're writing
+1. To win, you must LOVE the book you're writing

 “Write the book you love, not the one you think you should write," says Nathan Bransford, author of the Jacob Wonderbar series.
 "If you’re creating something you aren’t head-over-heels in love with, you’ll peter out before page 50.
 Make something you'll be proud of for a lifetime.”